NissesSenap/promotionChecker/README.md

 If you don't have a JFrog artifactory with pro license sitting around you can start a [test subscription](https://jfrog.com/artifactory/start-free/).
 Sadly the open-source version of artifactory isn't enough due to the rest API.

+### Issues with Artifactory rest API

+Don't know if it's due to test license or if it's due to only using a pro license but I can't get any rest API queries to work.
+I have created a JIRA ticket with Artifactory about this to get a clarification.

+In the mean time I have created a simple testServer looking on how the data looked like in artifactory 6.something.

+Check out [testerServer](testServer/main.go) and run it with `go run main.go` from the testServer folder.

 ### Start artifactory

 For instructions on how to start artifactory see [here](https://jfrog.com/artifactory/install/)